Online vs On-Campus Computer Science Degrees: Which Is Better?

 • Limited face-to-face networking with peers and professors

-• Reduced access to career services and campus recruiting
+• Less access to career services and campus recruiting

-• Some employers still show preference for traditional degrees
+• Some employers still prefer traditional degrees (shrinking minority)

-• Daily face-to-face interaction with professors and classmates
+• Daily face-to-face time with professors and classmates

 Major Strengths

-• Higher completion rates due to structured environment and peer support
+• Higher completion rates.
+Structure and peer pressure work.

 Significant Drawbacks